MaksymDel/rnns-vs-cnns/README.md

 | CNN-static | x | x | x | x |
 | CNN-non-static | x | x | x | x |
 | GRU-word-char-RNN | x | x | x | x |

+Different approaches are different in a way we encode the sentence <br>
+Models I experimented with: <br>
+- __dummy-baseline__: just always predict most common author
+- __boe-baseline__: just avarage over word embeddings
+- __Elman-RNN-baseline__: simple Elman RNN; starting point for future experiments; see "Hyperparameters and Training" section for details
+- __Elman-RNN-bi__: the same as RNNs above, but bidirectional
+- __Elman-RNN-bi-avg__: use average over RNN hidden states instead of just last hidden state
+- __GRU-bi-avg__: use GRU cells
+- __LSTM-bi-avg__: use LSTM cells
+- __GRU-static__: embeddings are initialized with vectors from _glove_ and fixed
+- __GRU-rand__:  embeddings are randomly initialized
+- __CNN-rand__:  word embeddings are randomly initialized
+- __CNN-static__: word embeddings are initialized with vectors from _glove_ and fixed
+- __CNN-nonstatic__: same as CNN-static, but pre trained vectors are fine tuned
+- __GRU-word-char-RNN__: word embeddings plus CNN based word characters embeddings
+Note: words embeddings are nonstatic unless otherwise noted

 ## Hyperparameters and Training
 __experiments_configs__ folder containes hyperparameters for all the experiments (and models) (they are composed in a way to hold "all things being equal" property)